Rebecca Goldstein: Personal life

-Goldstein married her first husband, physicist Sheldon Goldstein, in 1969, and they divorced in 1999.
-They are the parents of the novelist Yael Goldstein Love and poet Danielle Blau.
+Newberger married her first husband, physicist Sheldon Goldstein, in 1969; they divorced in 1999.
+They have two children: the novelist Yael Goldstein Love and poet Danielle Blau.
 In a 2006 interview with Luke Ford, Goldstein said:

 I lived Orthodox for a long time.
 My husband was Orthodox.
 Because I didn't want to be hypocritical with our kids, I kept everything.
 I was torn like a character in a Russian novel.
 It lasted through college.
 I remember leaving a class on mysticism in tears because I had forsaken God.
 That was probably my last burst of religious passion.
 Then it went away, and I was a happy little atheist.

 In 2007, Goldstein married cognitive psychologist Steven Pinker.